mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-webhook-server/java.md

 })();
 ```

-> **NOTE:** Please remember to replace `SUBDOMAIN` with a random string of your choice between 4 and 20 alphanumeric characters (letters and numbers, not underscores or dashes) and `NUMBER` with your Vonage number.
+> **NOTE:** Please remember to replace `SUBDOMAIN` with a random string of your choice between 4 and 20 alphanumeric characters (letters and numbers, not underscores or dashes) and `NUMBER` with your Vonage number in [E.164](https://en.wikipedia.org/wiki/E.164) format (e.g. 447700900000).

 There are 2 parts in the server code above: